SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_examples.rst

 :math:`V_0` are given.
 The problem is to specify whether it is possible to reach certain volume :math:`V` and concentration :math:`c` at a certain time instant.

 The following is the code that defines a linear discrete system.
 It takes initial conditions on input and then transforms system with delay into linear system according to the theoretical calculations, which were held above.
-Using ellipsoidal toolbox this program constructs reach tube and calculates a projection of this ellipsoidal reach tube on subcpace :math:`(V, c)`:
+Using ellipsoidal toolbox this program constructs reach tube and calculates a projection of it on subspace :math:`(V, c)`:

 .. literalinclude:: ../products/+elltool/+doc/+snip//s_chapter06_section09_snippet01.m
    :language: matlab